pedroluccabr/pedroluccabr/README.md

   - I'm 20 years, currently living in the Brazil.
 I have experience with Java, C++.

-  - I like watch movies, read good books, and play many games.
+  - I like watch movies, read good books, and play games.
 </details>

 <!-- Estatísticas do GitHub -->